IBM-Blockchain-Archive/learn-chaincode/README.md

 The structure of `Invoke` is simple.
 It receives a `function` argument and based on this argument calls Go functions in the chaincode.

-In our `chaincode.go` file lets change the `Invoke` function so that it calls a generic write function.
+In your `chaincode.go` file, change the `Invoke` function so that it calls a generic write function.

 ```
 func (t *SimpleChaincode) Invoke(stub *shim.ChaincodeStub, function string, args []string) ([]byte, error) {